foxyflow/Intermingled-library-creation-for-Next-ThreeJS/README.md

 End goal: Provide customisable 3D business cards as an API plugin for your site and or to send to others.
 Animation will be freezable for non-distractive global content reading.
 And gadgets will provide close, move-around, and minimize windows.
 Example implementation, could be great for an About Page to show more popping individuality of your team.

+There will also be a stockmarket API on the site from personal interest -- you can search your own stocks (will be default darktheme).